joakimk/toniq/README.md

 ## TODO and ideas for after 1.0

-* [ ] Change retry to use job imports so that a UI can retry jobs from a specific identifier (or solve it a different way)
+* [ ] Make the failed_jobs / retry flow work from another VM, and then update docs
 * [ ] Document how to test an app using Toniq.
 E.g. use Toniq.JobEvent.subscribe, etc.
 * [ ] Admin UI
   - [ ] That shows waiting and failed jobs